Enjoyed/RatchetInstallation/README.md

 sudo ./install.sh
 ```

-# I will not support this project anymore.
-Will continue doing similar things, but not this one.
+# I will not support this project.